The Bishop of Hereford, The Rt Revd Richard Frith

 He lives within his archdeaconry and is married to Louise, a self-supporting assistant minister in the Parish of Church Stretton

-He lives in Hereford with his wife Eleanor, who is a reader at St Paul's Tupsley with St Andrews.
+He lives in Hereford with his wife Claire, who is a Reader.